Choosing your Engineering specialisation

 There are a limited number of places available for each specialisation.

 - Every effort will be made to ensure you are allocated a place in either your first or second choice nominations.
-Historically, a GPA of 6.5 is normally sufficient to ensure placement in your first choice - however, this is not guaranteed
+Historically, a GPA of 6.5 is normally sufficient to ensure placement in your first choice — however, this is not guaranteed.
+Grade changes due to COVID-19 may also have an impact on this.

 What if I don't meet the requirements?

-Students who have still not passed 90 points towards Part I by the end of Summer School 2019, will need to repeat and complete all failed Part I courses in 2019 before being considered for entry to Part II in 2020.
+Students who haven't passed 90 points towards Part I by the end of Summer School 2024 will need to repeat or complete all remaining Part I courses in 2024 before being considered for entry to Part II in 2025.

 Note: Each specialisation leaves a number of places unallocated until after Summer School results are known so that no student is disadvantaged by having to complete courses in Summer School.